THREE WEEKS WITH RAJ

 This is Raj, a trekking guide in the Himalayas who has a dream to Clean up Nepal.

-After seeing the work he was doing, I quickly reached out to him about possibly teaming up to create a short film and use my photography to spread his message while trekking to Everest.
+After seeing the work he was doing, I quickly reached out to him about possibly teaming up to use my photography to spread his message while trekking to Everest.
 We spent the next year planning a clean up event in Kathmandu and mapping out our trek to Everest.

 During my first week I got a glimpse into the chaotic yet beautiful city of Kathmandu.
 I spent the majority of my time in an area called Thamel, the center of town, essential the hub of where all tourist begin their journey before heading to the mountains.